MicroEJ/docs/VEEPortingGuide/coreEngine.rst

    Core Engine Flow

-1. Step 1 consists in writing an Application against a set of Foundation Libraries available in the platform.
+1. Step 1 consists in writing an Application against a set of Foundation Libraries available in the VEE Port.

 2. Step 2 consists in compiling the Application code and the required libraries in an ELF library, using the SOAR.